MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/manipulate-models.md

     ![Model-loading screen)](media/model-loading.PNG "Model-loading screen")

-    After the model has loaded, it will appear in the default size.
+    When the model loads, it appears in the default size.
 You can view the model in this size or at life-size scale.

-5. If you want to change the size of the model to life-size before you place it, select the **Life-size** button (right button at the bottom of the screen).
+5. If you want to change the size of the model to life size before you place it, select  **Life-size** (right button at the bottom of the screen).

     ![Compare sizes)](media/compare-sizes.PNG "Compare sizes")